Phil Mahre: Comeback

-In 2006, at the age of 49, Phil Mahre decided it was time to come out of retirement and make another run at qualifying for the U.S. Nationals by the age of 50.
+In 2006, at the age of 49, Phil Mahre came out of retirement and made another run at qualifying for the U.S. Nationals by the age of 50.
 After nearly qualifying for the U.S. National Championships in 2008, Phil Mahre's 2008–09 season was cut short by a knee injury.

 A longtime racer on K2 skis during his World Cup career, Mahre attempted to make his comeback using Volant, then Head skis.

 World Cup results

 Season standings

 Points were only awarded for top ten finishes thru 1979, top 15 thru 1991 (see scoring system).

 World championship results

 From 1948 through 1980, the Winter Olympics were also the World Championships for alpine skiing.

 At the World Championships from 1954 through 1980, the combined was a "paper race" using the results of the three events (DH, GS, SL).